scottadkin/KickBadNames/README.md

 ## Installation

-- Place NoNameKick.u, and NoNameKick.ini in your UnrealTournament System folder.
+- Place NoNameKick2.u, and NoNameKick2.ini in your UnrealTournament System folder.
-- Open UnrealTournament.ini and find the block called **ServerActors=NoNameKick.NoNameKickServerActor**
+- Open UnrealTournament.ini and find the block called **[Engine.GameEngine]**, or if your server is running XC_Engine **[XC_Engine.XC_GameEngine]**.
-- Added the following line at the end of the block: **ServerActors=NoNameKick.NoNameKickServerActor**, Note: if you are using XC_Engine you must place this in the block **[XC_Engine.XC_GameEngine]**
+- Added the following line at the end of the block: **ServerActors=NoNameKick2.NoNameKickServerActor**.

 ## Changing banned names